-- (1) The Governing Committee may create or dissolve a branch. - (2) Each branch corresponds with a branch area. - (3) A branch area must: - (a) be defined only by geographical boundaries; - (b) not overlap with another branch area; and - (c) correspond to one or more local government areas, except where exceptional circumstances justify otherwise. - (4) A new branch may only be approved by the Governing Committee and have no fewer than five members.
+- (1) The Governing Committee may create or dissolve a branch. - (2) Branches should correspond to a local area with clear boundaries on acceptance, such as geographical boundaries, a shared apartment complex, community housing provider, or enrollment in a university. - (3) A new branch may only be approved by the Governing Committee and have no fewer than five members.